PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 Organism (Component): ``tp-*``
 JS classes: ``js-*``
 <br>
-Please note that JS classes should be separate from classes used for styling.
+As a standard we separate JS classes from style classes to make debugging a lot more easier.

 ## Icons